Italian Hot Chocolate

 • Quality is key.
 Your dark chocolate should contain at least 70% cocoa.
 As always, I recommend Ghirardelli.
 Other brands, like Callebaut or Valrhona, work, too.

 • The colder, the better.
 When mixing the cornstarch slurry, do so with cold milk.
-Whisk the two together well before adding the mixture to the saucepan to prevent lumps.
+You want to whisk them well to prevent lumps.

 • Slow & low is the way to go!
 Heat the milk mixture over medium-low heat, and never let it boil.
 It takes a bit longer but will prevent burning and ensure even melting.

 • Go small.
 Authentic cioccolata calda is thick and rich.
 As such, it’s always served in small, espresso-like cups.
-To keep things authentic, serve the drink similarly when you make it home.
-It’s best when savored in small quantities.
+And frankly, it's the best way to savor this creamy, amazing beverage.

-A cup of Italian hot chocolate topped with a dollop of whipped cream on a wooden board.
+Two cups of Italian hot chocolate topped with whipped cream and grated chocolate.

 Variations